wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ```

-In this lesson we are going to corver what Wes calls **"callback" methods** methods.
+In this lesson we are going to cover what Wes calls **"callback" methods** methods.
 They aren't actually called callback methods,  Wes just made that up.

 The reason he is grouping all of these methods into their own section (which he is calling "callback methods") is because before we even hit looping, a lot of these methods take a function as an argument and it's often called a callback.